 Casey has generated a long list of circuit conflicts.
-Most recently, the Courts of Appeals have disagreed about whether the balancing test from Whole Woman's Health correctly states the undue-burden framework.
+The Courts of Appeals have disagreed about whether the balancing test from Whole Woman's Health correctly states the undue-burden framework.
 They have disagreed on the legality of parental notification rules.